 Since the 1980s, the leadership literature has focused on transformational and charismatic leadership [Yukl 2012].
 The Bass Transformational Leadership Theory, has been very influential [Bass, 1985, Yukl 1999] extending other similar models and focusing on how a leader can influence subordinates.
 Bass cited trust, honesty, and ethics as being traits of the transformational leader, concluding that the more prevalent these characteristics are, the greater the loyalty the followers have for the leader [Bass, 1985].
 In this model, the transformation of followers, occurs due to the exhibited qualities of the leader summarized in the following 4 categories:

-- Individual consideration, where the leader is a mentor and role model, who teaches and motivates followers.
+- useful link Individual consideration, where the leader is a mentor and role model, who teaches and motivates followers.

-- where to buy dapoxetine in singapore Intellectual stimulation, where the leader challenges a prevailing order, and also elicits ideas from the followers.
+- fluoxetine hydrochloride buy online Intellectual stimulation, where the leader challenges a prevailing order, and also elicits ideas from the followers.

 - Inspiration by providing a potent vision.
 This could include charismatic appeal.